Don't they make you want to die...The Pretty Reckless

 Eventually they released a promotional single "Make Me Wanna Die" which was featured on the movie soundtrack for Kick-Ass

-.
-Their album came out in August 2010.
-(And February 2011 in the US) They have been touring ever since with the Light Me Up and The Medicine tours.
-Opened up for Evanescence
+came out in August of 2010 (February of 2011 in the US).
+They have been touring ever since with the Light Me Up and The Medicine tours.
+Later, they opened up for Evanescence

 in Europe at the start of 2014.